(Courtesy of Jerry Cristman)

 The move to Monogram with Finney and Ritter brought Tansey more work - initially doing stories and scripts, and later, directing and producing.
 His various credits at Monogram include sagebrush adventures with Tim McCoy, Jack Randall, and two groups starring Tom Keene, one in the late 1930s and another in the early 1940s.

-After wrapping up the Keene eight film series for 1941 - 1942, Tansey helmed several of Monogram's Range Busters trio adventures which were produced by George W. Weeks.
-Ray 'Crash' Corrigan had briefly exited the series and was replaced by stuntman Dave Sharpe.
+After wrapping up Keene's eight film series for 1941 - 1942, Tansey helmed several of Monogram's Range Busters trio adventures which were produced by George W. Weeks.
+At that time, Ray 'Crash' Corrigan had briefly exited the series and his replacement was stuntman Dave Sharpe.
 Tansey directed the four 1942 - 1943 Busters which featured Sharpe.
-The end was near for the Busters.
-Corrigan returned for four more released in 1943.
+The end was near for the Range Busters.
+Corrigan returned and four more were released in 1943.
 And then the Range Busters were history.

 Bob exited Monogram circa late 1944 - early 1945, and his interest turned to Cinecolor and a singing cowboy named Eddie Dean.
 He was in charge of Ken Maynard's last starring film HARMONY TRAIL (Walt Mattox, 1944?) which featured Dean.
 Astor released that bit of mediocrity in 1947 under the title of WHITE STALLION.
 There was another with Dean - WILDFIRE (Action Pictures / Screen Guild, 1945) had Eddie as a lawman helping hero Bob Steele in a Cinecolor adventure ... about a hoss named Wildfire.